N.C.T.I.S: See

 * Error Message interpretation

-* Extended BASIC IMAGE and PRINT USING patterns
+* Extended BASIC IMAGE and PRINT USING

 * File Naming Conventions